John D. Nesbitt: Writing

 In 1978, Nesbitt first piece, a short-story called "West of Dancing Rock," was published in the commercial magazine Far West.
 Between 1978 and 1994, several of Nesbitt's short fiction, academic articles, nonfiction, and poetry were published in a variety of academic journals, literary magazines, and commercial magazines.

 Nesbitt's first book, One-Eyed Cowboy Wild, was published as a hardcover western with Walker and Company in New York City in 1994.
 After three novels with Walker and Company, he moved into paperback original western novels for several years, and later returned to hardcover publishing with Five Star.
 Since the publication of his first novel, he has published several short story collections, contemporary novels, nonfiction works, poems, and song lyrics.
 Nesbitt's work has been commended for its realism, descriptive settings, development of characters, and unique blend of genres, such as his works in frontier fiction and niche noir fiction.

 Personal life

 Nesbitt is married to Rocío Nesbitt, a Mexican native, and lives and teaches at Eastern Wyoming College in Torrington, Wyoming.

-Nesbitt has expressed that his career has given him the stability he yearned for in his youth, and has allowed him to pursue the western way of life by living in the country, having horses, hunting, camping, and getting to know the land ands its wildlife.
+Nesbitt has expressed (in his memoir Boy from the Country and elsewhere) that his career has given him the stability he yearned for in his youth, and has allowed him to pursue the western way of life by living in the country, having horses, hunting, camping, and getting to know the land and its wildlife.
 He also noted that the migrant way of life of his youth in California had a great effect on his career aspirations and on his writing.